Les Baux and the old

 entered another door, perhaps the old farmhouse.
 I recognize parts of the farmhouse near

-Arles, take a look more below.
+take a look more below.
 Anyway the bended doorpost doesn't correspondend

 with the red door in Les Baux.
 So this man below opened another door.

-episode (Message from Geneve).
-Scene below: Tell moved the table towards
+Scene: Tell moved the table towards

 the soldiers and they fell out of the window.
+We think we do recognize the roof and parts of the window.

-Is it the entrance of the tour/silo?
-It seems
+Is it the entrance of the tower/silo

 like it but the interior doesn't correspond.